Space law

 • Entrepreneurs are increasingly working on projects to build space colonies and entire cities.
 Although the aforementioned Outer Space Treaty bans countries from appropriating the moon and other celestial bodies, the treaty doesn’t mention private citizens.

 • Will space be militarized?
 Historically, the international Outer Space Treaty of 1967 decrees that the moon and other celestial bodies must only be utilized for peaceful purposes.
-As of 2019, 132 countries were either party to or had signed the treaty (with Slovenia being the latest to sign in February 2019).
-However, in December 2019 at the NATO summit, leaders of 29 countries came together in London and discussed the militarization of space.
-It was reported that Jens Stoltenberg, NATO’s secretary general, talked of space as an “operational domain” and highlighted the possibility of protecting satellites.
-However, NATO has made clear that it has no intentions of weaponizing space.
+As of March 2023, 135 countries were either party to or had signed the treaty.
+At the 2019 NATO summit, space was declared an “operational domain, and NATO made clear that it has no intentions of weaponizing space.
+Further, February 2023 saw NATO announce its plans introduce the Alliance Persistent Surveillance from Space (APSS).
+The initiative is intended to improve decision-making by enhancing space intelligence and surveillance.

 • President Biden has stated his support for the United States Space Force, which protects US assets in space, such as communication and surveillance satellites.

-• In March 2022, Biden released a $773 billion budget request for the Defense Department for the year 2023 to boost the US security in space and deter potential threats to its nation. $24.5 billion of which has been set aside for the US Space Force and Space Development Agency.
-The funding will cover the purchase of satellites and launch services, research development and testing, personnel costs and active-duty guardians and general maintenance.
-Bidens bid includes around $5 billion over what was originally suggested by Congress earlier on in the year.
+• In March 2023, Biden released a $842 billion budget request for the Defense Department for the year 2024 to boost the US security in space and deter potential threats to its nation. $33.3 billion has been set aside for “vital space capabilities,” such as the purchase of satellites and launch services, research development and testing, personnel costs and active-duty guardians and general maintenance.

 • In August 2019, Anne McClain, a NASA astronaut, was accused of breaching the law in space while aboard the International Space Station.
 Allegedly, McClain illegally accessed her ex-partner’s bank account while on board the international space station.
 This is the first allegation of a crime taking place in space, raising questions as to who will govern the realms of space when the exploration and habitation of space becomes more commonplace.
 Making things easier for now, the ex-partner in question was charged in 2020 with fabricating the alleged space crime.